Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Tabs/_index.en.md

 The title of the tab can be added as text directly or referenced via a text key to a [text resource](/nb/altinn-studio/reference/ux/texts/#legge-til-og-endre-tekster-i-en-app).

 #### `icon`
-An URL path to the icon.
+A URL path to the icon.

 #### `children`